 I was inspired to make this Crunchy Cacao Nib Chocolate Almond Butter after seeing a jar of chocolate chip peanut butter in the grocery store.

 I liked the idea of the “crunch” but wanted to make it healthier by using cacao nibs instead of GMO chocolate chips.

 Here is the 12 ingredient list of a popular store-bought brand:

-Ingredients: PEANUTS, SUGAR, PALM OIL, CHOCOLATE LIQUOR, COCOA BUTTER, WHOLE MILK, NATURAL FLAVOR, SALT, MALTODEXTRIN, SOY LECITHIN, HONEY, VANIILLA. (source)
+Ingredients: PEANUTS, SUGAR, PALM OIL, CHOCOLATE LIQUOR, COCOA BUTTER, WHOLE MILK, NATURAL FLAVOR, SALT, MALTODEXTRIN, SOY LECITHIN, HONEY, VANILLA. (source)

-Not only does it have refined/processed sugar and salt, but milk and maltodextrin that is very likely GMO, as well as GMO soy lecithin.
+Not only does it have refined and highly processed sugar and salt, but GMO dairy, maltodextrin and soy lecithin.

 5 Fast Facts About Almonds:*